Twin Peaks Tunnel: Competing proposals

 At a proposed 16000 ft in length, Arnold's proposed tunnel would not be suitable for road traffic for lack of adequate ventilation.
 He also believed the straight extension of Market to 19th and Douglass was impractical, as it would require extensive earth moving and exceed 3% maximum grade.
-It was on this basis the Twin Peaks Association of Improvement voiced their opposition to Arnold's plans in May 1912.
-City Engineer M.M.
-O'Shaughnessy recommended terminating the tunnel at 17th and Market in February 1913, as he thought the Market Street subway may need to be extended past Valencia, potentially to Third.
-O'Shaughnessy's report endorsing Arnold's plan was unanimously adopted by the Board of Supervisors in October 1913.
+It was on this basis that the Twin Peaks Association of Improvement in 1912 voiced their opposition to Arnold's plans.
+In February 1913 City Engineer M.M.
+O'Shaughnessy recommended terminating the tunnel at 17th and Market, as he thought the Market Street subway may need to be extended past Valencia, potentially to Third.
+O'Shaughnessy's report, endorsing Arnold's plan, was unanimously adopted by the Board of Supervisors in October 1913.
 With the addition of 15000 acre of "the best residence property on the peninsula within 15 minutes of the business center of the city", the Call estimated the population of San Francisco would add 100,000 within three years and 200,000 within five.

 Carl Larsen, a prominent resident of the rural western side of San Francisco, recommended shortening the tunnel proposed by Arnold by moving the western portal to Laguna Honda station, but O'Shaughnessy stated the resulting grade would be too steep.
 Mayor James Rolph signed the Twin Peaks Tunnel Act in November 1913, rejecting the proposal for a shorter tunnel.